LILO-THINK/Blog/_posts/2024-08-19-the-engineering-of-error.md

 I began to think about measurement tools, especially in physics, where there's often a defined margin of error in the experiments.
 For instance, anyone who has had to cut wood and adjust their technique along the way knows that the measurements don’t always turn out exactly the same, because each measuring tool has its own precision of error.

+## Precision vs. Accuracy: The Lessons of the Dartboard

-I also recalled a computer engineering class where the professor used a target to explain a concept.
+Reflecting on my experiences, I recalled a lesson from a computer engineering class where a dartboard was used to illustrate precision and accuracy.
 The first dart might hit the center of the target, while the second goes outside, and the third lands somewhere on one of the rings.
 In a second attempt, all the darts might land in roughly the same spot, but not exactly at the center.

 <img src="https://live.staticflickr.com/65535/53933330341_40e140fc70_z.jpg" />